 About Saving Prouty Garden

-The film explores the history of Prouty Garden and its benefactor, Mrs. Olive Higgins Prouty, and provides a sobering look at how the economics of health care can undermine the sacred values of the medical profession.
+The film honors the history of the Prouty Garden and provides a sobering look at how the economics of health care can affect the core values of the medical profession.

 Dear Friends and Supporters: